IFS Therapy Los Angeles

 Let’s say you’re spiraling because someone hasn’t texted you back.

-So you close your eyes, tune in, and notice that there’s a freaked-out part that feels like it’s 12 years old and thinks you’re about to be abandoned.
+So you close your eyes, tune in, and notice that there’s a freaked-out part that feels like it’s 12 years old, and this part thinks you’re about to be abandoned.
 IFS helps you connect to that part—not to shame it, but to listen to it.
 And eventually, that scared part will tell you where it came from, what it’s been trying to protect you from, and what it actually needs from you now.

 You’re not trying to get rid of your anxiety or inner critic.